How to Use The London Tube Like a PRO!

 5. When the train arrives at the station, an announcement will play to let you know what train it is and where it is headed.
 Make sure you listen to this or check the noticeboard to make sure you are getting on the right train (sounds silly but I made that mistake).

 6. Once on the train, keep your belongings close by taking valuables out of easily accessible pockets, zipping up your bags, and putting your handbag and/or backpack in front of you.
-London has a pickpocketing problem, so its best to be safe than sorry.
+London has a pickpocketing problem, so it’s better to be safe than sorry.

-Keep in mind what station you need to get off at and listen for the name when they arrive at each station.
+Remember what station you need to get off at and listen for the name when they arrive at each station.
 There are maps above the windows on the train.
-I found it helpful to check which station was the one directly BEFORE the one I wanted to get off at.
+I found it helpful to check which station was the one directly BEFORE the one I wanted to get off at, so I could be ready.

-7. When you arrive at the stop you want, get off and follow the crowd to the exit.
+7. When the train arrives at your stop, get off and follow the crowd to the exit.
 Tap your card once again on the gate to exit.
 This is so the system knows how far you travelled and how much to charge you.
 The transaction sometimes takes a while to process in your bank statement.

 Remember that a single journey is only finished when you ‘tap out’ through the gates.
-So if you want to change trains/lines, don’t exit, just get on your next train!
+So if you want to change trains/lines, don’t exit the station, just get on your next train!
 This is to avoid paying for two journeys.

 There you go, you just took the tube, look at you!